eilonkr/cut-covid-www/README.md

 ### Register

 First timers have to add their phone number.
-The number will only be used to text users when open-chains discovers they were in close contact with infected people.
+The number will only be used to text users when the code discovers they were in close contact with infected people.
-Upon filling the phone, open-chain creates a unique ID for the user and stores it in the browser's local storage.
+Upon entering their phone, the code creates a unique ID for the user and stores it in the browser's local storage.
 This ID will be used to identify the user in all future interactions.

 ## Hub Registration

 Our home page invites business managers to register their place as a hub.
-When they click the register button they are directed to a form where they enter their place name, type, address and the manager's phone & email.
+When they click the register button they are asked to install our PWA.
+Upon lunching the app they'll be presented with a form where they enter the hub's name, type, address and the manager's phone & email.
-After filling the form, open-chains creates a new hub-id and redirects the manager to page with his unique QR code and short url.
+After filling the form, the code creates a new hub-id and redirects the manager to page with his unique QR code and a short url.
 The user is expected to print the page and hang it at the entries to his place.

 ## Attribuitions